labrador-kennel/http-cors/docs/_tutorials/getting-started-with-arrayconfiguration.md

 <script src="https://gist.github.com/cspray/df6d0f8c5565b591fa6db0c8f62e789d.js"></script>

-The only keys required are `origins` and `allowed_methods`, otherwise the corresponding CORS header will not be set if there are no values provided.
+The only key required is `origins`, otherwise the corresponding CORS header will not be set if there are no values provided.
 Once you have the `CorsMiddleware` instantiated you can attach it to your http-server router as appropriate for your application stack.
 If you are running [Labrador HTTP] you would attach this to the `Application` directly if you'd like to handle CORS requests similarly for all routes.
 You also have the option to